noahehall/multicloud/multicloud.md

 #### serverless

-- serverless: opposite of server based (lol)
+- key characteristics: any cloud providers fully managed service can be part of a serverless architecture
-- key characteristics: seriously tho any cloud providers fully managed service can be part of a serverless architecture
+  - infrastructure externally managed
   - high availability
   - horizontaly scales
   - redundant and fault-tolerant